nodeontrain/nodeontrain.xyz/tuts/successful_signups.md

 ### A test for valid submission

-Before moving on, we’ll write a test for valid submission to verify our application’s behavior and catch regressions.
+Before moving on, we'll write a test for valid submission to verify our application's behavior and catch regressions.
 As with the test for invalid submission in ["Unsuccessful signups" Section](https://nodeontrain.xyz/tuts/unsuccessful_signups/#a-test-for-invalid-submission), our main purpose is to verify the contents of the database.

 `public/test/e2e_test/integration/users_signup_test.js`